Kerron Stewart: 2008 Beijing Summer Olympics

 At the 2008 Summer Olympics in Beijing she competed at the 100 metres sprint.
 In her first round heat she placed first in front of Ezinne Okparaebo and LaVerne Jones-Ferrette in a time of 11.28 to advance to the second round.
 There she improved her time to 10.98 seconds to win her heat in front of Lauryn Williams and Kim Gevaert.
 With 11.05 seconds in her semi final she won the race and earned her spot in the Olympic final.
-In a remarkable race with fellow Jamaican Shelly-Ann Fraser taking the gold, Stewart and Sherone Simpson both finished in 10.98 seconds to share the silver medal and to complete the Jamaican sweep.
-Together with Fraser, Simpson, Sheri-Ann Brooks, Aleen Bailey and Veronica Campbell-Brown she also took part in the 4x100 metres relay.
+In a remarkable race with fellow Jamaican Shelly-Ann Fraser-Pryce taking the gold, Stewart and Sherone Simpson both finished in 10.98 seconds to share the silver medal and to complete the Jamaican sweep.
+Together with Fraser, Simpson, Sheri-Ann Brooks, Aleen Bailey and Veronica Campbell-Brown she also took part in the 4 × 100 metres relay.
 In their first round heat (without Simpson and Stewart) they placed first in front of Russia, Germany and China.
 Their time of 42.24 seconds was the first time overall out of sixteen participating nations.
 With this result they qualified for the final in which they replaced Brooks and Bailey with Simpson and Stewart.
 Eventually they did not finish their race due to a mistake in the baton exchange.

 2009 World Championships in Athletics

 Stewart came second in the 100 m at the 2009 Jamaican national championships, finishing in 10.93 s and qualifying for the 2009 World Championships.

-At the 2009 IAAF Golden Gala, Stewart won a gold medal in the Women's 100m in front of Olympic Champion Shelly-Ann Fraser, with a time of 10.75s, which tied the meet record.
+At the 2009 IAAF Golden Gala, Stewart won a gold medal in the Women's 100 m in front of Olympic Champion Shelly-Ann Fraser, with a time of 10.75s, which tied the meet record.
 This was the fastest time in ten years recorded by a woman in the event, and the third-fastest time ever recorded by a Jamaican, shy of Merlene Ottey's 10.74s and Shelly-Ann Fraser's 10.73 national record.

-At the 2009 World Championships Kerron Stewart won a silver medal in 100m just two hundredths of a second behind Jamaican teammate Shelly-Ann Fraser equalling her personal best of 10.75 seconds and ensuring a Jamaican one-two.
-Stewart did not compete in the 200m due to an ankle injury, but was anchor for the Jamaican quartet that took gold in the 4x100m Relay.
+At the 2009 World Championships Kerron Stewart won a silver medal in 100 m just two hundredths of a second behind Jamaican teammate Shelly-Ann Fraser equalling her personal best of 10.75 seconds and ensuring a Jamaican one-two.
+Stewart did not compete in the 200 m due to an ankle injury, but was anchor for the Jamaican quartet that took gold in the 4 × 100 m Relay.

 2014 Commonwealth Games

-Having moved back to Jamaica in 2013 to train under new coach Glenn Mills and help to coach the next generation of Jamaican sprinting talent, she competed at the 2014 Commonwealth Games, winning a bronze medal in the 100 m and a gold medal in the 4 x 100 m (with Veronica Campbell-Brown, Schillonie Calvert and Shelly-Ann Fraser-Pryce) in a games record time.
+Having moved back to Jamaica in 2013 to train under new coach Glenn Mills and help to coach the next generation of Jamaican sprinting talent, she competed at the 2014 Commonwealth Games, winning a bronze medal in the 100 m and a gold medal in the 4 × 100 m (with Veronica Campbell-Brown, Schillonie Calvert and Shelly-Ann Fraser-Pryce) in a games record time.